 - Attend a screening interview (on-site or virtual)

-- Meet all screening requirements, including a Vulnerable Sector Check and Holland Bloorview’s immunization compliance standards, details of which will be provided at your interview
+Meet all screening requirements, including a Vulnerable Sector Check and Holland Bloorview’s immunization compliance standards

 - Participate in Online Orientation, Introductory Training, and program-specific training

 Successful completion of the application process does not guarantee a volunteer placement at Holland Bloorview.

 Holland Bloorview requires volunteers to be:

 - Aquatics only - volunteers may be accepted at age 14 or 15 with Bronze Medallion or Bronze Cross Lifesaving Society Award.

 - Robotics only - volunteers may be accepted at age 15 with previous experience as a member of a FIRST Robotics competitive team/club.
 Please make sure to include information about your experience if submitting an application.